 Please look at our English policy for more details at the bottom of this page or chat to a class teacher.
 Don't forget to visit the KS1 library in the main hall, KS2 library in Class 5/6 Eagle or our other bookcases around school for new adventures!
 We're more than happy to recommend books too so please ask.

 Phonics is the best way to master decoding.
+At our school we plan phonics lessons using Letters and Sounds (DfE 2007).
 For more information and games about phonics, follow these links:

 Reading and sharing books with children is really important to us.
+We have a number of reading scheme books that are banded according to age and stage and grouped as colours for easy identification.
+Children progress through these colour bands after assessment by their class teacher.
 If you would like some reading tips for all ages, please follow this link: https://www.booktrust.org.uk/books-and-reading/tips-and-advice/reading-tips/

 If you're looking for your next book, try Book Trust's bookfinder: https://www.booktrust.org.uk/books-and-reading/bookfinder/ or Love Reading for Kids: https://www.lovereading4kids.co.uk/# You can also read a free extract of the books on Love Reading for Kids so that you can decide whether it might be the right book for you!

 To encourage your child to write at home, why not try having a writing notebook, as recommended by Cressida Cowell?
 Find her tips and suggestions for developing a notebook that encourages creativity linked to drawing and writing just for the fun of it below.

 Learning needs to happen in school and at home to embed spellings successfully.
 Within our new spelling programme, learning spellings is built into weekly blocks.
 Within the sessions, a range of strategies for learning spellings are introduced and practised.
 This enables pupils to choose the strategies they find most effective for learning different words.